New Zealand

 Sufficient Nickel will encourage Austenite to be stable at room temperature

-If you need a stainless-steel casting which is non-magnetic, please be sure to specify this, so that we can select a chemical composition which will result in a fully austenitic structure.
-If you need any advice on your casting requirements, please contact: contact@malabou.com
+If you need a non-magnetic stainless-steel casting, please specify this so we can select a chemical composition that will result in a fully austenitic structure.